SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/in-depth.md

 ## Binary Data

-Person, Project, and Product Image data is just content that can be GET or POST without the need to wrap it in XML.
+Person, Project, and Product image data is just content that can be GET or POST without the need to wrap it in XML.
 For example:

 ```http
 /api/v1/Person/123/image